-This section summarizes the GHG impacts from CAP measures related to building decarbonization from our CAP review.
+This section summarizes the GHG impacts from CAP measures related to building decarbonization from our comparative analysis.
 The scenario analysis of GHG impacts from CAPs only looked at policies related to grid supply.
 Those results are provided in Section 8.7.4 below.

-Review of the Decarbonize the Electric Supply Pathway Policies
+Comparative Analysis of the Decarbonize the Electric Supply Pathway i Public Utilities Code §§ 8340-8341.

 For this analysis, we compare GHG impacts across CAPs.
-Based on the review of CAPs, measures in the Decarbonize the Electric Supply Pathway account for between 10% and 67% of local reductions, with an average across all CAPs of 42% (Figure 8.41).
+Based on the comparative analysis, CAP measures in the Decarbonize the Electric Supply Pathway account for between 20% and 67% of local reductions, with an average across all CAPs of 45% (Figure 8.41).

-Figure 8.41 Contribution of Measures to Decarbonize the Electricity Supply in Adopted and Pending CAPs.
+Figure 8.41 Contribution to Local CAP GHG Reductions of CAP Measures in the Decarbonize the Electricity Supply Pathway

-A further breakdown of CAP measures related to decarbonizing the electric supply from the review of CAPs shows the number of jurisdictions with one or more CAP measures or supporting action related to each of the three related policy categories and the associated average GHG contribution to the local CAP GHG reduction.
+A further breakdown of CAP measures related to decarbonizing the electric supply from the comparative analysis shows the number of jurisdictions with one or more CAP measures or supporting action related to each of the three related policy categories and the associated average GHG contribution to the local CAP GHG reduction.
 Figure 8.42 shows that all of the 17 adopted or pending CAPs have measures related to increasing both grid supply and customer-side renewable energy supplies.
-Those related to grid supply, which includes measures to develop a community choice aggregation program, contribute on average about 36%, and range from about 10% to 55%.
+Those related to grid supply, which includes measures to develop a community choice aggregation program, contribute on average about 36%, and range from about 14% to 63%.
 On average, measures to increase utility scale renewable energy contribute more than any other policy category - about twice as much as the next highest category (Alternative Fuel Vehicles and Equipment, including electric vehicles, at 16%).
-Measures to increase use of customer side renewable electricity systems, typically solar photovoltaics, represent on average about 9% of local CAP GHG reductions and range from about 1% to 29% of local reductions.
+Measures to increase use of customer side renewable electricity systems, typically solar photovoltaics, represent on average about 10% of local CAP GHG reductions and range from about 1% to 29% of local reductions.